Trump’s Policies Have Killed 17,734 American Solar Jobs In Two Years

 — The Solar Foundation (@solarfound) February 12, 2019

 In 2016, Illinois passed the Future Energy Jobs Act, a law that requires an increase of renewable energy through special programs.
-This has led to an increase of 1,308 jobs in 2018.
+This led to an increase of 1,308 jobs in the state in 2018.

 The bill forced the state to build a solar industry from scratch, with startups like Straight Up Solar moving into the market.

-“Having been involved with the solar industry since 2011, and having to essentially create our own market for so many years, it’s really exciting to see all this high expectation for new solar development,”
+“Having been involved with the solar industry since 2011, and having to essentially create our own market for so many years, it’s really exciting to see all this high expectation for new solar development.”

-Ed Gilliland, senior director of the Solar Foundation, notes that Illinois is not alone, despite the downward national trend, the solar industry is growing across the Midwest.
-Solar panels are becoming more cost-efficient and the increase of climate change media coverage has increased the demand for renewable energy.
+Ed Gilliland, senior director of the Solar Foundation, notes that Illinois is not alone.
+Despite the downward national trend, the solar industry is growing across the Midwest.
+Solar panels are becoming more cost-efficient and the increase in climate change media coverage has increased the demand for renewable energy.

 “Illinois’ solar growth might also be nudging its neighbors, as other states see the economic growth there and as solar companies come to the region and look for business in nearby states.”

 Meanwhile, Florida, the sunshine state, is now number two in solar jobs after years of being resilient to adopt the solar industry.
-The state now employs 1,769 more solar workers than it did the previous year.
+The state saw an increase in jobs in the industry, wityh 1,769 more solar workers than it did the previous year.

 This is because of changes in their utility policy that allow for leasing rooftop solar arrays, making solar energy more accessible to a big part of their population.